 The items that experienced the highest growth in January and February were cereals (up by 108.54%), iron and steel (up by 57%), heavy machinery and manufacturing equipment (up 39.27%), and vehicles, transportation and spare parts (up by 27.93%).

 Vietnam’s Ministry of Industry and Trade (MoIT) set a goal for domestic businesses to achieve annual export growth of at least 14% during the five year period of 2015 to 2020.

 However, many Vietnamese firms still face difficulties despite rapid growth, lagging behind other countries in the region.

 Thai companies, for example, achieved US$4 billion in revenue in 2014 from exports to Laos.
 Total revenue from Chinese exports totaled US$1.9 billion.
 Meanwhile, Vietnamese exports were far behind at only US$448 million last year.

 Growing Desire to Invest in Laos

-Investors in Vietnam have pumped almost US$5 billion worth of capital into 413 different Laotian companies mostly involved in the energy, mining, telecommunications, services, infrastructure, and agricultural industries, according to the Vietnamese Ministry of Planning and Investment.
+Investors in Vietnam have pumped almost US$5 billion worth of capital into 413 different Laotian companies.
+They were mostly involved in the energy, mining, telecom, infrastructure, and agricultural industries.

 “Our recent business results show that we are on the right track investing in agriculture,” said Doan Nguyen Duc, HAGL’s chairman, adding ASEAN’s agricultural sector holds “significant potential for the company’s future development.”